aimxhaisse/goupics/README.md

     # replace myproject by your project name in the following lines

+    # clone the project
     git clone github.com:aimxhaisse/bean myproject
     cd myproject

+    # rename sources/configs yo your project's name

+    # I ensure it's safe with a fresh clone
+    # sed.

     # edit the variables at the top of all.bash
     $EDITOR all.bash

-    # rename sources

-    # this seems dangerous, I ensure it's safe with a fresh clone
-    # sed...
+    # optionally edit the configuration of your website
+    $EDITOR root/myproject.json

     ./all.bash build
     ./all.bash start